Meet the Parents

 "But this case against Hereward is my best chance of getting out of this dump!" cries Constable Jorjar, clutching his brow.
 "No payoff can equal that."

 "Jorjar," says Regina in her soft voice, "I must tell you this," and she looks at him most earnestly.
 "I wish your forgiveness.
 To tell the truth, I have no desire to lose you, none at all," and now her voice sounds as if she is about to bust out crying.
-"But I know you wish to go on fooling around with the adventuring game, when there is no future in it at all, and you refuse to listen to a word I say on this subject, and I have to think of myself and my child."
+"But I know you wish to go on fooling around with the adventuring game, when there is no future in it, and you are refusing to listen to a word I say on this subject, and I have to think of myself and my child."

 It is strange how they are talking to each other like there is no one else in the room, but I for one am grateful, because I know that I will not get a chance to hear all this personal stuff otherwise.